mcernusca/use-key-state/README.md

-# use-key-state
+# useKeyState

-Keyboard events as values
+Keyboard events as values hook for React.

 ## Introduction

-Keyboard events as data for React. useKeyState monitors key presses and when a rule matches, your component re-renders.
+useKeyState monitors key presses and when a rule matches, your component re-renders.

 Read this first: https://use-key-state.mihaicernusca.com